DanielFLopez1620/learning_ros2/m03_robot_description/m03_robot_description.md

 You can check the results of the tf2 tree in the file: [frames_dyn_lettuce.pdf](/m03_robot_description/frames_dyn_lettuce.pdf).

+## TF2 with C++:

+TODO: Add cpp codes for static and dynamic broadcaster, listener and frame of tf2.
+TODO: Add explanation of those codes.

 # URDF: Unified Robot Description.

 URDF is the tool that relates with transforms in order to describe our robot_model that can be used for visualization (status of motors, sensors info, position in the world, and more) and simulation (for those cases when you do not have a robot or want to test it with different environments).